 The Creative Placemaking grant competition is designed to help communities enhance the distinctive local character of Tennessee places for positive economic and community outcomes.

-Applicants may request up to $8,000 for projects that occur in one place.
-Applications that involve partnerships of two or more towns, cities and/or counties can request up to $10,000.
+Applicants may request up to $30,000.
 At least two awards will be made to eligible rural applicants.

 Applications must clearly show a 1:4 cash or in-kind match commitment by the applicant.
 That is, for every $4 of Commission funding requested, the grantee must provide a minimum of $1.